gristlabs/grist-core/documentation/translations.md

 - Date time picker component.
 It has its own resource files that are already imported by Grist but not used in the main application. https://bootstrap-datepicker.readthedocs.io/en/latest/i18n.html
 - Static HTML files used as a placeholder (for example, for Custom widgets).
-- DocTours (guided tours) that can be embedded inside a Grist document.
 - Formatting dates.
 Grist is using `moment.js` library, which has its own i18n support.
 Date formats used by Grist are shared between client, server and sandbox code and are not compatible with `i18next` library.